chris-je/ScaleInvariantParameterSpaces/readme.md

 # Scale invariant Laplace approximations

+This project aims to abstract and test the [G-Space](https://arxiv.org/abs/1802.03713) for the use with laplace approximations.

+Running the main script will create plots and weights allowing the comparison of different learning rates and optimizers.

-This project is based on:
+**This project is based on:**

 [G-SGD: Optimizing ReLU Neural Networks in its Positively Scale-Invariant Space](https://arxiv.org/abs/1802.03713)